Tā ngā kāhui kākā katoa, he tātāriki – Every flock of kākā has a leader

 He pūkenga tō Tū, he pūkenga anō tō Rongo – Have the right skills for the right occasion

-Applications for the first round of the workforce development grant 2019 will open on Monday, 4 March 2019 and will remain open until 12pm (midday) on Friday, 29 March 2019.
+Applications for the first round of the workforce development grant 2019 are now open and will close 12pm (midday) on Friday, 29 March 2019.

 Make sure you're signed up to the Te Pou e-bulletin to stay up-to-date.

 - help cover the costs of employees taking part in leadership and skills development activities

 - offer learning and development opportunities that support leadership in, and greater alignment to the Let’s get real: Disability and DSS new models for supporting disabled people

 - develop leadership skills and improve quality of service to disabled people and family/whānau.